AnimatedLEDStrip/animatedledstrip.github.io/index.md

 Clients can be written in any language, provided they send the correct JSON communications to the server.
 Client libraries are designed to simplify that.

-Currently, the client libraries are written for the following languages:
+Currently, client libraries are written for the following languages:
 - [C++](https://github.com/AnimatedLEDStrip/client-cpp)
 - Dart
 - [Go](https://github.com/AnimatedLEDStrip/client-go)